-Our practice keeps data on you relating to who you are, where you live, your contact details, your family, details of your occupation -if any - and, possibly, your employers, your lifestyle, your health problems and diagnoses, the reasons you seek help, as well, at your appointments.
-Your record also contains details if you have a carer, where you are seen, when you are seen, and who by: as well as all referrals to specialists and other health and social care providers, tests carried out here and in other places, investigations and scans, treatments and outcomes of treatments, your treatment history, the observations and opinions of other health care workers, within and without the NHS as well as comments and aide memoires reasonably made by health and care professionals in this practice who are appropriately involved in your health care.
-All of this data helps us in providing you with the best possible care, and, as quickly as possible in an emergency.
+Our practice keeps data on you relating to who you are, where you live, your contact details, your family, details of your occupation -if any - and possibly your employers- your life habits, your health problems and diagnoses, the reasons you seek help at your appointments.
+Your record also contains details if you have a carer, where you are seen, when you are seen, and who by: as well as all referrals to specialists and other health and social care providers, tests carried out here and in other places, investigations and scans, treatments and outcomes of treatments, your treatment history, the observations and opinions of other health care workers, within and without the NHS as well as comments and aide memoires reasonably made by healthcare professionals in this practice who are appropriately involved in your health care.
+The reason for holding and processing all of this data is that it helps us in providing you with the best possible care.

-All health related data is seen as 'special category' or 'sensitive data' under the 2018 Data Protection Act, which means that it is shared and processed with particular care.
+All health related data is seen as 'special category' or 'sensitive data' under the 2018 Data Protection Act which means that it is shared and processed with particular care.
 This applies to your data whether it is in electronic formats or on paper.

-When registering for NHS care, all patients who eligible for NHS care receive a unique NHS Number and are registered on a national database, the database is held by NHS Digital, a national organisation, which has legal responsibilities to collect NHS data in the public interest.
+When registering for NHS care, all patients who eligible for NHS care receive a unique NHS Number and are registered on a national database, the database is held by NHS Digital, a national organisation which has legal responsibilities to collect NHS data.